Staten Island Construction Accident Attorneys

 As a construction worker, when you show up to work, you expect to find safe working conditions.
 Unfortunately, that doesn’t always happen, and when it doesn’t, you may suffer tragic consequences.

 When your employer, the general contractor, subcontractors, or construction site owners do not take the proper precautions to protect construction workers, terrible things can happen.
-If you or a loved one has experienced an injury at a construction site, you deserve legal representation to help you maximize your financial recovery, so you can focus on your physical recovery.
+If you or a loved one has experienced an injury at a construction site, you deserve a Staten Island Construction Accident lawyer to help you maximize your financial recovery, so you can focus on your physical recovery.

 “I had an amazing experience with Jacoby & Meyers, LLP.
 I would highly recommend them for anyone needing a law firm.” -Paul T.